hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ## Accessibility Support

-don’t forget that there are other ways to learn more about implementing accessible applications.
+Don’t forget that there are other ways to learn more about implementing accessible applications.
 Training is available for HashiCorp employees through our internal learning library; look for the Accessibility section!

 There is also the Accessibility Guild where HashiCorp employees of all roles can join and learn more about accessibility topics.
 With multiple meeting days/times that accommodate a globally-distributed workforce, there is sure to be something for everyone.
 We also record meetings and make those available for those who are unable to attend.